BananaSupreme/Willow/Docs/Voice_Recognition_Module_TODO.md

 - Further down the line, noise filtration?

-- Further down the line, We can find tune the AI by using synthetic data created by GPT model to create various commands, then we can fit the data into audio synthesis to create a pluralistic example of sounds and data which we will than feed back into whisper.
+- Further down the line, We can fine tune the AI by using synthetic data created by GPT model to create various commands, then we can fit the data into audio synthesis to create a pluralistic example of sounds and data which we will than feed back into whisper.